Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "In general, Todos Santos is considered a safe place to visit, with reports of some minor theft-related crimes such as pickpocketing being the most common.
 Most visitors to the area do not encounter any significant problems.
-However, it is still always best to be aware of the surroundings and take sensible precautions when travelling anywhere," commented one expat who made the move to Todos Santos.
+However, it is still always best to be aware of the surroundings and take sensible precautions when travelling anywhere," said one expat in Todos Santos.

 Is there a lot of diversity?
 Are people in Todos Santos accepting of differences?

 "Yes, there is a great deal of diversity in Todos Santos.
 Since the population is mainly made up of people of Spanish and Indigenous descent, there are also people of diverse backgrounds living in the area, such as North Americans, Europeans and Afro-Mexicans.
 This diversity is widely accepted within the local community and outside visitors are treated warmly by the locals.
-Todos Santos also celebrates its cultural diversity with various festivals and events throughout the year," remarked one expat who made the move to Todos Santos.
+Todos Santos also celebrates its cultural diversity with various festivals and events throughout the year," wrote one member in Todos Santos.

 What are the schools in Todos Santos like?